idaholab/TMAP8/doc/content/sqa/tmap8_srs.md

 !template-end!

 !template! item key=assumptions-and-dependencies
-{{app}} has no constraints on hardware and software beyond those of the MOOSE framework and modules listed in their respective SRS documents, which are accessible through the links at the beginning of this document.
+{{app}} has no constraints on hardware and software beyond those of the MOOSE framework and modules listed in their respective [!ac](SRS) documents, which are accessible through the links at the beginning of this document.

-{{app}} provides access to a number of code objects that perform computations such as material behavior and boundary conditions.
+{{app}} provides access to a number of code objects that perform computations, such as material behavior and boundary conditions.
 These objects each make their own physics-based assumptions, such as the units of the inputs and outputs.
 Those assumptions are described in the documentation for those individual objects.
 !template-end!

 !template! item key=user-characteristics